Rob Manuel

-Rob Manuel (born 5 December 1973) is the English co-founder of the website B3ta (where he is affectionately known as "the Ginger Führer").
+Rob Manuel (pronounced Manual) is the English co-founder of the website B3ta.

 Work

 Manuel is responsible for numerous quizzes and Flash animations.
-He has also collaborated with Joel Veitch and Ben Wheatley producing videos for Tomboy Virals.
-Together with Jonti Picking, under the names Weebl and Chums, he released a mini-album, Pure Yak Frenzy, consisting of various tunes and earworms created by one or both of them.
-Most of these tracks gained popularity on the Internet (usually accompanied by a Flash animation) before being released on CD.
 For a time, he presented the B3ta Radio Show on Resonance FM with David Stevenson.

-Manuel has developed various Twitter bots, including Clickbait Robot (@clickbaitrobot, which parodies clickbait, Swear Clock (@swearclock, which tweets the time using profanity), and Fesshole (@fesshole, public confessions) with a spin off book.
+Manuel has developed various social media bots, including Clickbait Robot (@clickbaitrobot, which parodies clickbait, Swear Clock (@swearclock, which posts the time using profanity), and Fesshole (@fesshole, public confessions) with a spin off book.

 In 2022, he recorded a mix for the song "Prince Andrew Is a Sweaty Nonce" by The Kunts.

-Personal life

-Manuel has three children.
-He lives in North London.